artic92/linkedin_profile/recommendations_given.md

 know the answer, he was always keen to find it, and he was not happy until I got my doubts solved.
 If we would need to thank someone for having saved Ashvtosh’s time from trivial questions, that is surely Dave.

+## Natalia Grajek

+I collaborated with Natalia during one of my recruiting processes.
+Despite her young career, she was capable of managing quite challenging tasks with extensive professionalism and attitude.
+I particularly found truly useful the coaching sessions she organised in preparation for the interview with the company.
+She was able to grasp and examine the deepest psychological aspects and suggest solutions to get the best out of the candidate.
+By conveying the right awareness and self-confidence, her role has been vital for the successful outcome of the interview.